 - Press batter into prepared pan, pressing more M&Ms onto the top as desired.
 Bake for 19-22 minutes or until the edges are just turning a light golden brown.
 It’s better to under bake this dough than over bake it.
 The cake will continue cooking a bit as it cools so err on the side of underdone for the best tasting cookie.
 Let it cool completely before frosting.

 - Make the frosting: beat butter until smooth, then slowly beat in powdered sugar until crumbly.
-Add salt and vanilla, then add 1 teaspoon of heavy whipping cream.
-Beat until smooth, adding another teaspoon of heavy whipping cream to get a spreadable texture.
+Add salt and vanilla, then add 1 tablespoon of heavy whipping cream.
+Beat until smooth, adding more a teaspoon at a time to get a spreadable texture.

 - To frost: use a 1M tip and a ziplock or piping bag to decorate the cookie cake.
 Top with more sprinkles and M&Ms.